snowdonr/pyms-minerva/README.rst

 |

+.. contents:: Table of Contents

 Introduction
 ==============

+PyMassSpec is a Python_ package for processing gas chromatography-mass spectrometry data.
 PyMassSpec provides a framework and a set of components for rapid development and testing of methods for processing of chromatography--mass spectrometry data.
 PyMassSpec can be used interactively through the Python shell, or the functions can be collected into scripts and run non-interactively when it is preferable to perform data processing in the batch mode.

 PyMassSpec consists of modules which are loaded when needed, and different functions are completely decoupled from one another.